-A combustion engine works by generating mechanical energy by combustion of, or burning fuel.
+A combustion engine works by generating mechanical energy by combustion of or burning fuel.
 This happens by creating hundreds of small explosions while the engine is running.
-A piston glides along a cylinder, pulling down air and gase, and filling the cylinder with fuel for the fire.
+A piston glides along with a cylinder, pulling down air and gas and filling the cylinder with fuel for the fire.
 The air-gas mixture is now ready for compression.
-The piston glides back up the cylinder, and pushes the air-gas mixture into a tiny space, compressing the mixture – creating vast amounts of potential energy.
-Once the piston is at the top, a spark flashes and the energized compressed gases are set on fire, and this sudden explosion of energy propels the.
+The piston glides back up the cylinder and pushes the air-gas mixture into a tiny space, compressing the mixture – creating vast amounts of potential energy.
+Once the piston is at the top, a spark flashes and the energized compressed gases are set on fire, and this explosion of energy propels the.

 RELATED ARTICLES :

-DSS is a company that was founded in 1983 to provide service and quality product to the high performance automobile and racing industry.
-Now, they have expanded their services to provide quality products for a variety of automobiles, and can help you convert your car into a high-powered vehicle; thereby strengthening your engine and your vehicle, for maximum efficiency.
+DSS is a company that was founded in 1983 to provide service and quality products to the high-performance automobile and racing industry.
+Now, they have expanded their services to provide quality products for various automobiles and can help you convert your car into a high-powered vehicle, thereby strengthening your engine and your vehicle for maximum efficiency.
 In this manner, you can trust that the products and services you receive from this company will ensure that your car will work better and faster than ever before.